5 Accommodation Options for Long-Term Travel

-What do you need to get a long term accommodation with Couchsurfing?
 It may involve some research.
 Be very specific with picking your host.
 Send a request only if you sure it is a worthwhile venture.
 Make sure to read host profiles carefully and be as helpful as you can be!
 If you want to get a long term accommodation with Couchsurfing you have to contribute something to a household.

 What If Something Goes Wrong?